ifellows/salt/salt_website/src/content/docs/management/dashboard.md

 ---
 title: Dashboard Overview
-description: The SALT management dashboard home screen — upload statistics and recent activity.
+description: The SALT management dashboard home screen, upload statistics and recent activity.
 ---

 The dashboard is the first screen you see after logging in to the SALT management server.
 It provides an at-a-glance summary of data collection activity.